 - An economy which relies on high levels of labour mobility can make labour markets more stressful, with workers needing to rely on zero-hour contracts without any guarantee of sufficient work.

 - Highly mobile labour markets may suit some workers who have the educational attainments and freedom to move around in search of work, but others may lose out because they struggle to cope with the pace of change.

 - Downward vertical mobility.
-Another big issue is that the relative decline of manufacturing has caused workers to lose well paid, permanent manual work.
-With low education levels, new employment opportunities tends to be of a different nature (temporary, no security) and therefore, the unemployed worker feels the labour mobility requires a decline in employment status.
+Another big issue is that the relative decline of manufacturing has caused workers to lose well-paid, permanent manual work.
+With low education levels, new employment opportunities tend to be of a different nature (temporary, no security) and therefore, the unemployed worker feels the labour mobility requires a decline in employment status.

-- High levels of net migration can cause other social issues such as impact on limited housing stock.
+- High levels of net migration can cause other social issues such as an impact on the limited housing stock.